-With the latest biometric signature identification (BSI) laser inspection technology, they can achieve this more quickly, with less rework and fewer manual inspectors than ever before.
-Laser is preferred to BSI+ due to the higher resolution to see this VERY small defect
+With the latest biometric signature identification (BSI) inspection technology, they can achieve this more quickly, with less rework and fewer manual inspectors than ever before.
+Due to the higher resolution, this VERY small defect is easily detected.

-Why award-winning BSI+ laser inspection is a game-changer for almond producers
+Why award-winning BSI+ inspection is a game-changer for almond producers

 From launch, BSI technology proved itself as a game-changer.
 BSI+, the most advanced version, deploys a wider spectrum than standard BSI, detecting even the slightest defects at the speed of light, while the nuts are in freefall.

 BSI technology detects the biometric characteristics of nuts.
 It is the next generation of spectral imaging, originally developed to identify a material’s unique fingerprint.